Margaret Olivia Slocum Sage: Marriage and family

-In 1869 at age 41, Olivia Slocum married Russell Sage, a widower, financier and robber baron who was 12 years older than she.
+In 1869, at age 41, Olivia Slocum married 53-year old Russell Sage, a widower, financier and railroad executive.
+He was a cousin of Colonel Ira Yale Sage of the Yale family.
 They had no children.
 She became involved in activities defined by her role as his wife.

-In 1906, Sage died and left his entire fortune of about $70 million to Olivia, without controlling how she would use it.
+In 1906, Sage died and left his entire fortune of about $70 million to Olivia, with no stipulations on how she may use it.

 Philanthropy

-Her philosophy was encapsulated in her article, "Opportunities and Responsibilities of Leisured Women", including "helping the unfortunate by providing them with a good environment, opportunity for self-support and individual responsibility, and protection from the unscrupulous."
+Sage's philosophy was encapsulated in her article, "Opportunities and Responsibilities of Leisured Women", including "helping the unfortunate by providing them with a good environment, opportunity for self-support and individual responsibility, and protection from the unscrupulous."
 Mrs. Sage donated Constitution Island to the federal government as an addition to West Point.

 In 1905, Olivia Sage told Syracuse University that she would purchase Yates Castle and its surrounding property to house a teachers' college.
 This independent project demonstrated her attachment to Syracuse, her identification as a teacher, and her commitment to women's education.
 In 1909, she donated $50,000 to Syracuse on her birthday.

 Sage became a patron of E. Lilian Todd (the first woman in the world to design airplanes) after seeing Todd's first airplane design at an exhibition at Madison Square Gardens in 1906.
+From 1912 Todd, a highly skilled secretary, dealt with Sage's correspondence on a daily basis, working in an office at the Sage house on Fifth Avenue.
+She came to have some influence on her employer's philanthropic decisions.

+In 1915, Mrs. Russell Sage (as she is referred to in records) purchased the National Training School in Durham, North Carolina from Thomas A. Gorman.
+Gorman had previously acquired the school for $25,100.
+The institution, which is now known as North Carolina Central University, had originally belonged to Dr. James E. Shepard, who lost ownership due to debt.
+After buying the school from Gorman, Mrs. Sage returned control of the institution to Dr. Shepard and a new board of trustees.